 What about the road works and closures surrounding the project?

-Some of the road works in the area are required to provide for the proposed Woolworths development in Flora Street, some are required to improve pre-existing traffic congestion through Sutherland Shire and form part of the RMS “Gateway to the South” project.
+Some of the road works in the area are required to provide for the proposed Woolworths development in Flora Street, some are required to improve pre-existing traffic congestion through Sutherland Shire and forms part of the RMS ‘Gateway to the South’ project.
 A large portion of the roadworks are required to improve the road frontage and traffic flows generated by the South Village development, as approved by NSW State Government.
-For more information about the RMS "Gateway to the South" project at Princes Highway and President Avenue, visit rms.nsw.gov.au/projects/sydney-south/princes-highway-president-avenue/
+For more information about the RMS 'Gateway to the South' project at Princes Highway and President Avenue, visit rms.nsw.gov.au/projects/sydney-south/princes-highway-president-avenue/

-Slip lanes from Princes Hwy to South Village and Oak Rd have been provided and new footpaths are being provided to the full frontage of the South Village development.
+Slip lanes from Princes Highway to South Village and Oak Road have been provided and new footpaths are being provided to the full frontage of the South Village development.

-The Roads and Maritime ‘Gateway to the South’ website notes that the project also includes permanently removing the right hand turn lane from Princes Hwy into Oak Rd which was again recently announced in October.
+The RMS ‘Gateway to the South’ webpage notes that the project also includes permanently removing the right hand turn lane from Princes Highway into Oak Road which was announced in October 2018.

 For more information about this project, please see the Roads and Maritime project website: rms.nsw.gov.au/projects/easing-sydneys-congestion/gateway-to-south/